pumpan/FillRaidBots/README.md

 6. **Adjust Settings:**
    - Access the settings menu to enable automatic dead bot removal and suppress bot messages as needed.
+7. **Slash commands**
+You can now use slash commands so you can make macros
+    - /frb ua or /frb uninvite all – Uninvite all raid members but saves Friends and guild members.
+    - /frb fill – Automatically fill the raid.
+    - /frb open – Open the Fill Raid frame.
+    - /frb refill – Refill the raid.
+    - /frb fixgroups – Fix raid groups.

 ## Presets